Working with JIRA Issues

-Today we move on to yet another interesting topic – How are issues handled in JIRA?
+Today we are going to move on to yet another interesting topic – How are the issues handled in JIRA?

 An issue is anything that you would track to completion.
 Some examples specific to QA can be – a document to be created, a document to be reviewed, a bug or an environmental issue.

-Let us move on to creating an issue assuming the user logged in is not an admin and our test project “Test for STH” with components – Module 1 and Module 2, versions – version 1 and Version 2.
+Now let’s move on to creating an issue, assuming that the user logged in is not an admin and our test project is “Test for STH” with components – Module 1 and Module 2, versions – version 1 and Version 2.
 Key – TFS is already created.

-Issues form the crux of JIRA, so to create them there in option right on the menu bar:
+Issues form the crux of JIRA, so in order to create them there is an option right on the menu bar:

 Click on “Create Issue” button.
-Alternately, when you type “c” while on the JIRA page, the following ‘Create Issue’ dialog opens up.
+Alternately, when you type “c” while on the JIRA page, the following ‘Create Issue’ dialogue opens up.

 Project: Every issue belongs to a project.
-You can choose the same by clicking on the drop down and choosing the project that you want this issue to belong to.
+You can choose the same by clicking on the drop down and choosing the project to which you want this issue to belong to.

 Issue type: This field displays all the types of issues that can be created and tracked via JIRA.
-The following options are available in this list (this list might differ depending on the setting set by the administrator):
+The following options are available on this list (this list might differ depending upon the setting set by the administrator):

 The items Bug, new feature, task, improvement are exactly what their names imply.
-Epic and story are more relevant to agile projects.
-Story is a requirement in Agile that needs to be tracked from start to finish.
-Epic is a group of stories.
+Epic and story are more relevant to the agile projects.
+A Story is a requirement in Agile that needs to be tracked from the start to finish.
+An Epic is a group of stories.